E-commerce conversion rate optimization strategy every online retailer must try

 As a customer, I like to find products within just a few seconds, especially if I know what I’m looking for.
 However, if the shop I visit has poor navigation, unclear product categories, and no keyword search, I wouldn’t give such a website a second look, but open another shop in the next tab.
 Most shoppers will do the same since it is easier to deal with eCommerce websites that respect your time.

 Around 61% of shoppers abandon shopping carts because of high or unexpected shipping costs.

-When I visit the eCommerce site to purchase something, I expect to spend a particular sum of money.
+When I visit an eCommerce site to purchase something, I expect to spend a particular sum of money.
 I add products to a shopping cart with a total order sum in mind.
-But at the checkout page, when I see additional costs charged for shipping and handling, I will interrupt the checkout process because I didn't expect to pay additional costs.
+But at the checkout page, when I see additional costs charged for shipping and handling, I will interrupt the checkout process because I didn’t expect to pay additional costs.

 As a result, customers abandon carts and never return to finish the checkout.
 That is the way buyer psychology works.
 We get used to the fact that eCommerce retailers offer free shipping.
 Thus, shipping costs, even around 5-10 dollars, negatively impact your decision to make a purchase.

 The absence of guest checkout makes 34% of e-commerce website visitors abandon their carts.

 Not all customers are ready to create a customer account, especially when they shop at your site for the first time.
 As an online shopper, I respect my time.
 Besides this, I get used to a streamlined and straightforward buying process.